solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 database(s).

-As part of our sample application and supporting Azure Landing zone created by the ARM templates, most of this gets setup for you.
+As part of our sample application and supporting Azure Landing zone created by the ARM templates, most of this gets set up for you.
 Once the software has been installed and configured, it is up to you to deploy your application and database on the system.
-Classical deployments tend to be manual in nature such that you copy the files to the target production web server and then deploy the database schema and supported data via MySQL tools or the MySQL workbench.
+Classical deployments tend to be manual such that you copy the files to the target production web server and then deploy the database schema and supported data via MySQL tools or the MySQL Workbench.

-To implement this deployment, follow the steps to perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP enabled IIS server] article.
+To perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP-enabled IIS server] article.

-## Azure VM Deployment
+## Azure VM deployment

 An Azure VM Deployment is very similar to a classical deployment but rather than deploying to physical hardware, you are deploying to virtualized hardware in the Azure cloud.
-The operating system and software will be the same as your classic deployment, but in order to open the system up, you'll need to modify the virtual networking to allow access to your web server.
+The operating system and software will be the same as your classic deployment, but to open the system up, you'll need to modify the virtual networking to allow access to your web server.

-The advantages of using Azure to host your virtual machines include the ability to enable backup and restore services, disk encryption and scaling up options that require no upfront costs and provide flexibility in configuration options with just a few clicks of the mouse.
+The advantages of using Azure to host your virtual machines include the ability to enable backup and restore services, disk encryption, and scaling options that require no upfront costs and provide flexibility in configuration options with just a few clicks of the mouse.
 This is in contrast to the relatively complex and extra work needed to enable these types of services on-premises.

-To implement this deployment, follow the steps to perform an Azure VM deployment, reference the [Cloud Deployment to Azure VM] article.
+To perform an Azure VM deployment, reference the [Cloud Deployment to Azure VM] article.

-## Simple App Service Deployment with Azure Database for MySQL Single Server
+## Simple App Service deployment with Azure Database for MySQL Single Server

 If supporting the operating system and the various other software is not a preferred approach, the next evolutionary path is to remove the operating system and web server from the list of setup and configuration steps.
-This can be accomplished by utilizing the Platform as a Service (Paas) offerings of Azure App Service and Azure Database for MySQL.
+This can be accomplished by utilizing the Platform as a Service (PaaS) offerings of Azure App Service and Azure Database for MySQL.

-However, modernizing your application and migrating them to these services may introduce some relatively small application changes in order to migrate them to these cloud services.
+However, modernizing your application and migrating them to these services may introduce some relatively small application changes.

-To implement this deployment, follow the steps to perform an App Service and MySQL Single Server deployment, reference the [Cloud Deployment to Azure App Service] article.
+To implement this deployment, reference the [Cloud Deployment to Azure App Service] article.

 ## App Service with InApp MySQL